 Caledonia is a very small village located in the state of Michigan.
 With a population of 1,636 people and four constituent neighborhoods, Caledonia is the 412th largest community in Michigan.

 Caledonia real estate is some of the most expensive in Michigan, although Caledonia house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Caledonia has more people living here who work in computers and math than 95% of the places in the US.

-Caledonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Caledonia doesn't have a public transportation system that people use for their commute.

 The per capita income in Caledonia in 2018 was $35,567, which is wealthy relative to Michigan, and upper middle income relative to Michigan and the nation.
 This equates to an annual income of $130,356 for a family of four.
 However, Caledonia contains both very wealthy and poor people as well.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Caledonia residents report their race to be White, followed by Native American.
-Important ancestries of people in Caledonia include Dutch, Irish, English, and Italian.
+The greatest number of Caledonia residents report their race to be White, followed by Asian.
+Important ancestries of people in Caledonia include German, Dutch, English, Irish, and Polish.

 The most common language spoken in Caledonia is English.
-Other important languages spoken here include Serbo-Croatian and Portuguese.
+Other important languages spoken here include Polish and Arabic.